ssc-spc-ccoe-cei/gcp-cac-container-image/documentation/installation/application/container_project_setup.md

 ## Preparing the GCP Environment

-Run the `installation.sh` script found in the `deployment/application` directory.
+Run the `install.sh` script found in the `deployment/application` directory.
 The script will prompt for the GCP organization name and use it to provision the Service Account and enable all of the required APIs
 Once the script has completed, continue on to the sections below to complete the initial setup for Binary Authorization, as well as configuring the GitHub repository integration with CloudBuild

 ### Setting up Binary Authorization